lfresard/blood_rnaseq_rare_disease_paper/README.md

-This repo contains the code used to generate results presented in "Identification of rare-disease genes using blood transcriptome sequencing and large control cohorts"
+This repository contains the code used to generate results presented in "Identification of rare-disease genes using blood transcriptome sequencing and large control cohorts"

 You can use our proposed pipeline to highlight candidate genes by following this [code](./pipeline.md)